Xethrus/Keep-Typing/On going game-plan.md

            3. Restrain the movement by making conditionals that check if you have pressed the current index.
 Making it so you have to "delete" the key you mispressed.
+Other bug waryness will be required of course.